oguerrer/ppi4hc/README.md

-# Human Capital Expenditure and Its Effectiveness on Multi-Programme Coverage: A Policy Priority Inference Investigation
+# Human Capital Expenditure and Its Effectiveness on Multi-Programme Coverage: A Policy Priority Inference Investigation [data and code repository]
-# Data and code repository

 ### Authors: Omar A. Guerrero<sup>1</sup>, Daniele Guariso<sup>1</sup>, and Gonzalo Castañeda<sup>2</sup>